jorgepaez-ops/spring-backend/README.md

-# spring-backend
+# spring-backend-lab

-Simple REST API built with Spring Boot for educational/testing purposes.
+Spring Boot REST API that serves as the backend for the fullstack automation lab project.
+It provides simple endpoints, database connectivity, and can be deployed using Docker or Ansible.